npkgz/cli-progress/README.md

 Compatibility
 ---------------------------------------------

 **cli-progress** is designed for linux/macOS/container applications which mostly providing standard compliant tty terminals/shells.
-In non-tty mode it is suitible to be used with logging daemons (cyclic output).
+In non-tty mode it is suitable to be used with logging daemons (cyclic output).

 It also works with PowerShell on Windows 10 - the legacy command prompt on outdated Windows versions won't work as expected and is not supported!